herbertli/SNFinalProject/README.md

-# Final Project for Social Networks
+# Final Project for Social Networks (NYU)

+## Thanks to...
+- OpenSecrets.org and the Center for Responsive Politics (donation data)
+- govtrack.us (voting data)